aanany2/Strat_coding_Challenge/README.md

 **Getting Dressed**

-The project is created to help user to dress up before leaving.
+The project is created to help users to dress up before leaving.

 **Development setup**